 Will my Verizon phone work overseas?

 Most of Verizon's cell phones, especially the more expensive ones, use GSM, the same standard that most countries overseas use.
-However, Verizon tends to “lock” many of their cell phones.
+However, Verizon tends to "lock" many of their cell phones.
 This means that they do not let you put in a different SIM card than Verizon's.
-However, the good news is that many of their cell phones are unlockeable, i.e., Verizon will give you the unlock code if you ask them.
-The other good news is that Verizon now does not lock their iPhone 5 or their iPhone 6.
+However, the good news is that many of their cell phones are unlockable, i.e., Verizon will give you the unlock code if you ask them.
+The other good news is that Verizon now does not lock any LTE smartphone or any iPhone above and beyond the iPhone 4.

 How do I know if my Verizon cell phone is unlocked?

 You cannot tell if your cell phone is unlocked just by looking at it.
-Besides the iPhone 5 and the iPhone 6, Verizon sells their phones locked.
-The only way to know if your phone is unlocked, besides these two models, is to put a different SIM card in the phone than the current iPhone SIM.
+Besides referring to the above answer, the only way to know if your phone is unlocked, is to put a different SIM card in the phone than the current iPhone SIM.
 You can put in a Tmobile SIM card or an AT&T SIM card.
-If you don't have access to one, you can purchase a prepaid SIM card at any AT&T or T-mobile store.
+If you don't have access to one, you can purchase a prepaid SIM card at any AT&T or T-Mobile store.

 Do I automatically have international cell phone service with Verizon?